anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-44.md

 ## Result

-- The `httpd` container is running, serving static content on host port 8085, with the website files mapped from `/opt/security` on the host.
+- The `app' is running, serving static content on host port 5002.